-Installing a window or mini-split air conditioner are ways to directly cool the rooms without messing with your duct system.
+Installing a window or mini-split air conditioner can directly cool the rooms without messing with your duct system.
 In a sense, this is also “zoned” cooling.

-Find out in our article: Window Air Conditioner vs Ductless Mini-Split Air Conditioner: Which is Better?
+Not sure which type of air conditioner you should buy?
+Find out in our blog post: Window Air Conditioner vs Ductless Mini-Split Air Conditioner: Which is Better?

 First, examine your air ducts and attic insulation.
 There could be underlying problems that prevent your upstairs from staying cool.

 If the ducts and insulation aren’t an issue, consider a zoned cooling method—the one you choose depends on your home and budget.
 To determine what solution you need, talk to a professional air conditioning contractor about it.

 If you live in the Framingham-area, Nicholson Plumbing, Heating and Air Conditioning can help.
 Contact us today to see how we can keep your upstairs cool!

 Francis from Nicholson Plumbing and Heating was excellent.
 He was here to evaluate HVAC in our home.
 He was very patient and answered all my questions.
 He is also polite and easy to communicate with him.
 He explained technical concepts to me in layperson terms!